Cuomo: No STAR rebate for tax delinquents

 ALBANY — If you’re more than one year late paying your school taxes, you will lose the state tax credit that goes with it, under a new proposal by Gov. Andrew M. Cuomo.

-Under the School Tax Relief initiative, commonly known as “STAR” benefits, homeowners with $500,000 or less in household income can get their first $30,000 of their house’s value exempted from school taxes.
+Under the School Tax Relief initiative, commonly known as STAR benefits, homeowners with $500,000 or less in household income can get the first $30,000 of their house’s value exempted from school taxes.
 The program was put in place more than 20 years ago.

 "These benefits are meant to help responsible taxpayers pay their school tax bill, and if someone is not paying their fair share, they should not be entitled to STAR — period," Cuomo, a Democrat, said in a statement.
 "By closing this loophole, New York will crack down on bad actors and help ensure these benefits go toward the hardworking taxpayers who deserve them."